 We had a flight back home from Guwahati but before boarding it, we had two plans.
 One, to spend some time at Umiam lake, which we missed due to rains while coming to Shillong.
 Second, to have another round of cheese naan at Jiva veg at Nongpoh.
 We planned, God laughed.

 As we started from Shillong around 09.00 hrs, it started drizzling again.
 The sky turned darker and vengeful.
 By the time we reached Umiam Lake, it poured again.
-Damn !
+Damn!
 Not again, I cried within.
-All our clothes were already packed and we had to save ourselves from the rains.
+All our clothes were already packed and we had to save ourselves from the rain.
 Grudgingly, we just captured the awesomeness of the lake with our naked eyes through the car window glass.
 The rain was incessant.
 It seemed the flood gates were opened up in the sky and there was no one left to close them back.

 I knew the memories we created in Meghalaya would be tomorrow’s nostalgia.
-Perhaps, thats the reason why I wrote this blog after 3 years of my return from Shillong.
-All I am left now is a gamut of pics and videos and a plethora of beautiful memories.
+Perhaps, that’s the reason why I wrote this blog after 3 years of my return from Shillong.
+All I am left with now is a gamut of pics and videos and a plethora of beautiful memories.
 Perhaps, again one day I’d witness the quietness of Sacred forest and again swing like a Mowgli on those Banyan tree shoots.